AUfluids/KOSSTPDA/README.md

 capturing the separation flow and secondary flow:
 - **Separation** Flow: specifically optimized for separation after bumps or for cases with high adverse pressure gradient including periodic hills, curved backward-facing step, converging-diverging channel, and parametric bumps.
-- **Secondary** Flow: specifically the Prandtl's second kind of secondary flow (aka corner flow) induced by Reynolds stress tensor.
+- **Secondary** Flow: specifically the Prandtl's second kind of secondary flow (aka corner flow) induced by heterogenities of the Reynolds stresses.